pmcgee69/conway_coro/README.md

 Process of development :
 - a small GUI grid, with cells that could be clicked on and off, and colours chosen
 - an implementation of Conway's Game of Life, in Rust using lambda functions
-- an implementation of Conway's Game of Life, in Rust moving step by step towards async closure coroutines
+- an implementation of Conway's Game of Life, in Rust using processing time quotas and suspendible calculations
+- Todo : ideas, maybe involving Conway's Game of Life - or not, to explore async/await and tokio in Rust in a basic way

 The entire effort has been enabled, at an experience level above and beyond all expectations, using Claude desktop app.
 Starting point, including the teething problems here : https://claude.ai/share/865d655a-1daf-413f-9da7-98408ac4e1fc